base9-theme/base9/README.md

 A system for generating themes for various apps using color science based on 9 colors that user prefers.

-Go to https://base9-theme.github.io for guided setup.
+Go to https://base9-theme.github.io for demo and guided setup.

 It is a spiritual successor of [base16](https://github.com/chriskempson/base16), but offers better color theme and is more user friendly.
 It is also inspired by [themer.dev](https://github.com/themerdev/themer).
 For more info, see